Bolivia Trek Expedition Itinerary

 Day 7

-Trekking time with breaks: 5-6 hrs
+Trekking Time with Breaks: 6 hrs

 Day 8

-Trekking time with breaks: 6 hrs
+Trekking Time with Breaks: 6 hrs

 Day 9

-Trekking time with breaks: 4 hrs
+Trekking Time with Breaks: 5 hrs

-Distance: 3.5 miles
+Distance: 3.5 miles / 5.6 km

 Day 10

-Trekking time with breaks: 6 hrs
+Trekking Time with Breaks: 6 hrs

 Day 11

-Today we will trek over a pass in the ridges that separate the valleys below the peaks of Chearoco and Chachacomani (19,915 ft / 6070 m).
+Today we will trek over a pass in the ridges that separate the valleys below the peaks of Chearoco and Chachacomani, two 6000 meter plus peaks.
 We will have impressive views of both of those peaks and the farther reaches of the Cordillera Real.
-Conditions permitting, we will also make an ascent of the trekking peak Chachatuju (17,552 ft / 5350 m).
-Overnight in tents at base camp of Chachacomani (14,630 ft / 4460 m).
+Conditions permitting, we will also make an ascent of the trekking peak Chachatuju and reach our highest point of the trip.

 Day 12

-We will continue up the valley towards the mountains and over a pass of around 16,535 ft / 5040 m with expansive views of Chachacomani.
-From the pass, we descend into the Jaillahuaya valley and curve around to a platform that forms the entrance to a higher valley below the peak of Warawarani.
+We will continue up the valley towards the mountains and over a pass with expansive views of Chachacomani.
+From the pass, we descend into the Jayllihuaya valley and curve around to a platform that forms the entrance to a higher valley below the peak of Warawarani.

-Overnight in tents at Jaillahuaya Valley (15,090 ft / 4600 m).
+Overnight in tents at Jayllihuaya Valley (15,160 ft / 4620 m)

-Trekking time with breaks: 7 hrs
+Trekking Time with Breaks: 8 hrs

 Day 13

 Our final day of trekking takes us to the hidden lake below the cirque of smaller peaks dominated by the enchanting black pyramidal Warawarani (18,182 ft / 5542 m), which means “the place of the stars” in the indigenous Aymara language.
-We climb from the lake to a pass of 16,500 ft / 5030 m and down into the next valley before climbing a final pass and descending to the large blue Khotia Lake.
-Our driver will meet us at Khotia Lake for the return trip to La Paz.
-Overnight at hotel in La Paz (11,810 ft / 3600 m).
+We climb from the lake to a pass and down into the next valley before climbing a final pass and descending to the large blue Thiya Khotia Lake.
+Our driver will meet us at Thiya Khotia Lake for the return trip to La Paz.

 Day 14